mschaldias/hex-app/README.md

 # ToDoHex

 ## New Features
-- Drag and drop week view functionality, move tasks between lists
+- Drag and drop week view functionality, move tasks between todolist in a board
-- Template adapted from open source theme [SB Admin](https://startbootstrap.com/template/sb-admin)
+- Drag and drop reordering of todolist on boards and tasks in todolists
+- Datepicker for tasks in todolists
+- Week View with backlog, futurelog and a todolist for each day of the week
+- Migration to next week, automatically assigns tasks to backlog and new week days
+- REST API for viewing an authenticated user's board, todolist and task resources

 ### **How to run**